vaishnavgophane/STM32F411RE-I2C-EEPROM-RTC-DS1307-Interface-Project/README.md

 This project was developed using:
 - STM32CubeIDE
 - STM32 HAL Drivers
-- USB VCP or UART2 for serial monitor
+- UART2 for serial monitor

 Baudrate: **115200**